 So here’s a moose pattern!

 It’s sized to fit on the same size block as the rest of the animals in the Woodland Critters quilt, but you can easily size it up or down to use it in all kinds of different projects.
+(This post about using my quilt patterns to make coasters has more info about resizing.)

 Download the pattern pieces here.